-eight equals d (working title, work in progress)
+eight equals d

 I LOVE YOUR ASS!

-I WANT SEX, I PAY YOU.
+I WANT SEX, I WILL PAY YOU.

 Avoiding the violent behaviour of men became a part of my daily life since I was 12 years old, both on the street and on the internet.
 As social media have become a vital part of our current reality, so has the aggressive harassment of women online.
 Whilst street sexual harassment takes place mainly in public spaces, online sexual harassment penetrates from the public into the private, especially, due to easy acces via our smartphones.
 The results of this is that the spaces of our homes, which serve as places to hide, to escape, to be vulnerable, are no longer safe anymore…

 This makes the following questions arise:

 How can we, women, safely exist in the age of the internet?